versatiles-org/versatiles-documentation/guides/deploy_using_docker.md

 # Deploy a VersaTiles Server Behind Nginx (Docker)

-This guide explains how to run a VersaTiles server behind an **Nginx reverse‑proxy** using Docker.
+This guide explains how to run a VersaTiles server behind an **Nginx reverse proxy** using Docker.
 The setup lets you serve map tiles under your own domain with HTTPS and caching.

 > [!TIP]